ploomber/doc/doc/user-guide/cli.md

 ### Synchronize labels

-To update your local config with the labels from the UI:
+To update your local `ploomber-cloud.json` file with the labels from the UI:

 ```sh
 ploomber-cloud labels --sync